sabia-group/How-Tos/docs/source/time-correlation/time-correlation.rst

 A naive implementation of the previous formula would have a computation cost scaling as :math:`\mathcal{O}\left(N^2\right)` where :math:`N` is the size of the arrays (assumed to be of the same length for simplicity).

-However, we can exploit an analogous of the `convolution theorem <https://en.wikipedia.org/wiki/Convolution_theorem>`_ which allows to express the TCF as:
+However, we can exploit an analogue of the `convolution theorem <https://en.wikipedia.org/wiki/Convolution_theorem>`_ which allows to express the TCF as:

 .. math::
     A \star B = \mathcal{F}^{-1} \left[ \overline{\mathcal{F}}\left[ A \right] \cdot \mathcal{F}\left[ B \right] \right]